DSCI-310-2023/dsci-310-group-07/README.md

 Open localhost:8787 on your browser.
 You can see the project on `/home/rstudio/project`.

 On the bottom right panel, click into `project`, you will be able to see a folder `analysis`.

 Go to `analysis`, you can click on `report.html`, and select `View in Web Browser` to see the knitted html report.

+You can also run the report with the following steps:
+ * In `analysis`, click on `report.rmd`.
+ * Now `report.rmd` can be seen on the top left panel.
+ * Run each code chunck by clicking the green triangles.
+Make sure you run all the chuncks above the chunk you want to run, otherwise, there will be error.

 ## Dependencies